 In the spring of 2018, López set up internships for five SUNY Potsdam students to organize the AIBR International Conference of Anthropology, an international scientific event held at the University of Granada in Spain, from Sept.
 4 to the 7.
 As part of the organizing committee, Jiménez worked on social media marketing, sent out thousands of emails to attendees and provided Spanish to English translation for a variety of materials for the conference, for everything from the event’s program to directions.

-As icing on the cake, Jiménez got to travel to Granada with López and her classmates in September—fully funded by the Bob Award and AIBR.
+As icing on the cake, Jiménez got to travel to Granada with López and her classmates—fully funded by the Bob Award and AIBR.
 During the conference, she worked as a volunteer to keep the event running smoothly—handing out credentials to the participants, assisting the photographer and providing water to the guest speakers.
 “I would say that helping people was my favorite part.
 I was meeting a lot of people from Ecuador and Peru, a lot of different countries.
 I felt very welcomed,” she said.

 Besides creating an international applied learning experience for Jiménez, López has also been helping her prepare for future job opportunities and graduate school as part of a speaking intensive Spanish class, Intermediate Conversation.
 In addition to educating students about Spain, López creates mock interview scenarios and helps students refine their résumés.
 “What I like about Dr. López is that he’s always there to help you out with whatever you need,” she said.

 For her other major she worked with Dr. Claire Starrs in the Department of Psychology, a professor with a background in clinical psychology.
 “I wanted to do the same thing that she was doing, I wanted to help people with their problems.
 I had a class with her where we talked about anorexia and different disorders, which I found really interesting."